VishalKandala/PyJST/README.md

-# Py-ler
+# Py-ler: A 2D Euler Solver with JST Scheme

-This is a 2-D Finite Volume solver that solves the Euler equations (Laminar, Inviscid flow) The solver is based on the famous Jameson-Turkel-Schmidt (JST) scheme.
+This is a 2D Finite Volume solver in Python for the Euler equations (laminar, inviscid flow).
+The solver is based on the Jameson-Schmidt-Turkel (JST) scheme for stable shock capturing in transonic regimes.

-Implements Explicit euler psuedo time marching.
+## Key Features
+- **Scheme:** Jameson-Schmidt-Turkel (JST)
+- **Method:** Cell-centered Finite Volume
+- **Physics:** 2D Compressible Euler Equations

+## Result: Flow over a NACA 0012 Airfoil